ArchiivAI/Archivai-AI/README.md

 ### 5. `POST /classify-file/`

 **Description:**
-This endpoint classifies an uploaded file (image or PDF) into a predefined document category.
+This endpoint classifies an uploaded file (image or PDF) into a its folder ID.
 It is similar to `/classify-image/`, but supports both images and PDFs.
-In addition to returning the predicted category (`path`) and model confidence (`accuracy`), it also returns extracted metadata or textual content in a dictionary (`text_dicts`).
+In addition to returning the predicted folder ID (`path`) and model confidence (`accuracy`), it also returns extracted metadata or textual content in a dictionary (`text_dicts`).

 The AI model analyzes the file content using embedded representations and document structure to predict the type and extract relevant fields, providing an enriched classification result.
 It uses Azure-powered AI under the hood for accurate and scalable predictions.